top of page

 ARTIST STATEMENT

-My work seizes upon the potential of architectural drawings to be translated into intriguing compositions.
-I create the images through a process of interpreting and distilling the original plans and elevations.
+My work seizes upon the potential to translate elements of architectural project into intriguing compositions.
+I create the images through a process of interpreting and distilling the original design.
 To distance the drawings from their architectural roots, I eliminate or alter identifying elements such as windows, stairs, and doors and emphasize and reconfigure the remaining elements.

-When I begin a project, I choose one of three printing methods.
-Pre-20th century projects are either white-on-white embossed prints on heavy paper, or letterpress.
-The embossed and letterpress prints have a tactile quality and are more closely modeled on the originals.
-Their handmade quality is appropriate for subjects from a time when drawings were hand-crafted.
-20th and 21st century works are made digitally with archival pigment on archival paper.
-Digital prints more accurately represent the architecture of the 20th and 21st century.
-All three types of prints embody precision and geometric abstraction.
+When I begin a project, I choose what I consider an appropriate method of representation.
+Pre-20th century projects are generally white-on-white embossed prints on heavy paper, or ink on letterpress.
+The embossed and letterpress prints have a tactile quality creating a more 3-dimensional piece.
+Works based on 20th and 21st century architecture are made with one of the following media: acrylic on canvas or panel, digitally with archival pigment on archival paper, and photography.
+All four methods of embody precision and geometric abstraction.

 bottom of page